 Tis the season for holiday parties!
 The Christmas trees are up, the Menorah candles are out and of course, Santa is checking his list to see who was NAUGHTY or NICE.
 Last weekend, we cohosted a glamorous Naughty or Nice soirée with our friend, Stephanie.
-We are excited to share the details with you.
+We are excited to share the this Naughty or Nice holiday party with you.

 We rented a beautiful space to host our Naughty or Nice holiday party.
 We put a chic twist on the traditional Christmas colors by combining vibrant reds and fresh whites with gorgeous pinks and dramatic blacks.
 Inga from International Garden created our stunning floral arrangements.
 We placed a beautiful bouquet of pearl tulips, crimson carnations, white roses, fuchsia roses and red berries on the coffee tables.
 We scattered hurricanes with cherry gems and crisp white votive candles around the arrangements.
 We placed scarlet roses, white roses and blush snap dragons on the buffet table.
 We mixed up the flowers on the bar with scarlet roses, fuchsia roses and white snap dragons.
 Kanchana created our whimsical “Naughty or Nice” chalkboard sign with adorable Christmas themed letters.